 Stage 3: Ideate (Generating Ideas)

-During the third stage, the team is ready to start generating ideas.
+During the third stage of design thinking, the team is ready to start generating ideas.
 We have started by understanding end users and their needs in the Empathize stage, and we have analyzed and synthesized the gathered information in the Define stage.
 And have thus ended up with a key statement which defines the problem.

 With this solid background, the team members can start to “think outside the box” to identify new solutions to the problem statement we’ve created.
 At the beginning of this stage, it’s important to generate as many possible ideas and problem-solutions to help uncover unexpected areas of innovation using ideation techniques such as brainstorming.